-After three and half years in New Jersey I was offered a great opportunity to open a new branch restaurant for Ri Ra in Atlanta, Georgia.
-Kathleen left her successful career as a stylist to follow my dream only to find out that her cosmetology license did not have reciprocity in the state of Georgia.
-As a result she would eventually start working at Ri Ra with me.
-We realized we worked well together (not an easy thing for a couple to do) and she became an integral part of our success in Atlanta.
-During our time in Georgia, we were married and had our first born son.
+After three and half years in New Jersey, Dermot was offered a great opportunity to open a new branch restaurant for Ri Ra in Atlanta, Georgia.
+Kathleen left her successful career as a stylist to follow Dermot.
+After relocating Kathleen learned her cosmetology license did not have reciprocity in the state of Georgia.
+As a result she would fly back to New Jersey once per month to tend to her clientele.
+Working once per month was not enough and eventually she started working behind the bar at Ri Ra Atlanta.
+It was then Dermot and Kathleen realized how well they worked well together.

-After six fantastic years in Georgia my responsibility with Ri Ra increased and I began a new role overseeing both Atlanta and the original Charlotte, North Carolina location.
-Our time in Charlotte was well spent reinvigorating the business and expanding our family as our second son was born there.
+Two years after marrying, they welcomed their first child, Séamus.
+After six fantastic years in Georgia responsibilities with Ri Ra increased and Dermot began to oversee both Atlanta and the original Ri Ra location in Charlotte, North Carolina.
+Their time in Charlotte was well spent reinvigorating the business and expanding their family as their second son, Cal was born there.

-Having a family changed our priorities and we knew it was time to settle down and figure out where to raise our children.
-The obvious choice was back at the New Jersey shore, Kathleen’s home and my first American home.
-We always had aspirations of opening our own business and with a bit of luck and some perseverance, we stumbled across the old Mac’s building.
+Having a family changed their priorities and they knew it was time to settle down and figure out where to raise their children.
+The obvious choice was back at the New Jersey shore, Kathleen’s home and Dermot’s first American home.
+They always had aspirations of opening their own business and with a bit of luck and some perseverance, they stumbled across the old Mac’s building.

 “Nobody likes to party like the Irish!”